 So now that I've talked about why I personally don't much care for this episode, I'll start talking about how amazing it is.

 This episode is, at its core, a modern update of the Third Doctor’s first episode, “Spearhead from Space,” which was also the first appearance of the Nestene.
-It also creates sort of a bookend with the final story of the Classic Series, “Survival.”
-In that story, the Doctor and his companion investigate the odd goings-on around modern-day London, involving an old enemy of the Doctor’s.
-Just like in this story, although Rose doesn’t technically become a companion until the end of it.
+It also mirrors the final story of the Classic Series, “Survival.”
+Both stories feature classic villains in what was then modern-day London.

 This episode needed to explain a lot of things about Doctor Who to a new audience.
 The Doctor, the companion….